snare/voltron/README.md

 See the [issue tracker](https://github.com/snare/voltron/issues) on github for more information or to submit issues.

 If you're experiencing an `ImportError` loading Voltron, please ensure you've followed the [installation instructions](https://github.com/snare/voltron/wiki/Installation) for your platform.

-### GDB

-There is no clean way to hook GDB's exit, only the inferior's exit, so the Voltron server is started and stopped along with the inferior.
-This results in views showing "Connection refused" before the inferior has been started.

 ### LLDB